Unknown-strange/Unknown-strange/README.md

 - 👋 Hi, I’m @Edwin
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python
+- 🌱 I program  in python
-- 💞️ I’m looking to collaborate on Fluter
+- 💞️ I’m currently studying javascript and will move into learning react and move into mobile app
 - 📫 How to reach me unknown_strange on Discrd

 <!---